FedEx: Illegal parking

-Safe streets activists have criticized FedEx, along with other parcel delivery services, for frequently illegally parking their vehicles in bike lanes while making deliveries, a practice that endangers cyclists.
+Safe streets movement activists have criticized FedEx drivers for frequently illegally parking vehicles in bike lanes while making deliveries, a practice that endangers cyclists.
 They were criticized alongside peers in a letter from Washington, D.C.'s transportation agency in 2018.

-Criticism of NRA partnership

-FedEx was criticized for its partnership with the National Rifle Association of America, which it terminated in 2018 under pressure from activists.

 Huawei package delivery dispute

-On June 1, 2019, China filed a case against FedEx for allegedly undermining the rights of Chinese clients.
+In June 2019, China filed a case against FedEx for allegedly undermining the rights of Chinese clients.
 The investigation stemmed from FedEx diverting Huawei packages destined for Asia to FedEx's headquarters in the United States instead without authorisation, after Huawei was added to the US Entity List.
 FedEx later apologised for the "mistransportation".

 It has also been reported that FedEx refused to deliver a used Huawei phone into the US.
 Writers at PC Magazine tried to ship a Huawei P30 from a UK office to a US one to find it was sent back a few days later.

 In July 2019, China accused FedEx of holding back more than 100 packages that Huawei was trying to deliver to China.
 Chinese regulators said that the company committed "violations" when it diverted Huawei parcels.